Futsal World Cup elite round guide

 Article body

-The FIFA Futsal World Cup elite round runs until Wednesday with the first four European teams to join finals hosts Lithuania being decided.
+The FIFA Futsal World Cup elite round ends on Wednesday with the first four European teams to join finals hosts Lithuania being decided.

 - Matches